 Possible relationship scenarios between INTP males and INTJ females

 - An INTP male may feel rushed by an INTJ female to make decisions.
-The INTP may eventually resent this and could secretly believe that she’s the one with the problem because she doesn’t put enough thought into decisions before charging ahead.
+The INTP may eventually resent this and secretly believe that she’s the one with the problem because she doesn’t think enough about decisions before charging ahead.

-- At the beginning of the relationship, an INTP male might love the fact that his INTJ girlfriend is willing to handle making plans and arranging their life.
-Eventually, however, he could start to feel bossed around and may have a hard time expressing his frustrations with her.
+- At the beginning of the relationship, an INTP male might love that his INTJ girlfriend is willing to handle making plans and arranging their life.
+Eventually, however, he could start feeling bossed around and have difficulty expressing his frustrations with her.

 Possible relationship scenarios between INTP females and INTJ males

-- A perfect date night for this couple would be a quiet dinner for two followed by a movie in a genre that they both like.
+- A perfect date night for this couple would be a quiet dinner for two, followed by a movie in a genre they both like.
 On the way home, there would be a rousing intellectual discussion about the movie’s themes and directorial choices.

-- If an INTP female wanted her INTJ boyfriend to join a book club with her, things may go well at first.
+- If an INTP female wanted her INTJ boyfriend to join a book club with her, things might go well at first.
 They would both enjoy discussing book themes and theories with others.
-The event may turn sour, however, when the INTJ would insist that his literary interpretations were the only correct ones at the gathering, exasperating the other readers.
+However, the event may turn sour when the INTJ insists that his literary interpretations were the only correct ones at the gathering, exasperating the other readers.

 - Imagine that an INTJ male has an important business meeting that will secure the funding for his project.
 His INTP wife plans to wear an utterly unfashionable dress she’s had for years.
 He disagrees and wants her to buy something more appropriate for the occasion.
 She’ll reluctantly agree but will grumble.
 She has never seen the point in dressing to impress.

 They typically have a small circle of friends that they trust.
-Because of their idiosyncrasies and introvert tendencies, they frequently feel misunderstood by much of society.
-When they find someone willing to accept them for who they truly are, they will be a loyal and long-term friend.
+Because of their peculiarities and introverted tendencies, they frequently feel misunderstood by much of society.
+When they find someone willing to accept them for who they are, they will be loyal and long-term friends.

-- They value people who have inner character more than those who have social status.
+- They value people with inner character more than those with social status.

 - They have difficulty with emotion.
-They want to be supportive of their friends but may struggle with how to do it.
+They want to support their friends but may struggle to do it.

-- Their friends need to understand that INTPs do not hold back when asked for their honest opinions.
+- Their friends must understand that INTPs do not hold back when asked for honest opinions.

 Being friends with an INTJ is all about loving them for their eccentricities.
-They may appear arrogant, bossy or difficult to others, but their true friends know that their intentions are pure.
+They may appear arrogant, bossy, or challenging to others, but their true friends know that their intentions are pure.

 - They may be reluctant to make the first move in a friendship.
-If the friendship shows promise, they will want to take it slowly.
+If the company shows promise, they will want to take it slowly.